 1. Computer System Problems

 Your Mazda has a main computer chip and system sensors.
 These sensors monitor vehicle systems and report back to the main chip that everything is okay or that there is a problem.
-If there’s a problem, the main chip will turn on the appropriate dashboard light, but sometimes, it’s the computer system itself that has a problem, and the computer chip might turn on the check engine light for no reason.
+If there’s a problem, the main chip will turn on the appropriate dashboard light, but sometimes, it’s the computer system itself that has a problem, and the computer chip might turn on the light for no reason.

 2. Exhaust System Problems